stuartasutton/asn/README.md

 1. **Context File (asnContext.json):** A context file for referencing from ASN data instances using JSON-LD that includes ALL terms from both the ASN namespace and profile schemas.

-*Note 1: In the ASN namespace, the competency framework class is called StandardsDocument and a competency is called a Statement.
+<span style="color: red">*Note 1: In the ASN namespace, the competency framework class is called StandardsDocument and a competency is called a Statement.</span>

 *Note 2: Ignore any other files in the repo.